 Cat’s Meow Neonopolis: A rare Fremont Street Karaoke opportunity, Cat’s Meow offers Karaoke from 5 pm-2 am on weeknights and until 4 am on Friday and Saturday.
 While new to Vegas, Cat’s Meow is well known for their New Orleans location which has been entertaining for almost 30 years.

 Related: Get a live look at the karaoke stage at Cat’s Meow via our rundown of Las Vegas webcams.

-Don’t Tell Mama: Also tucked away in Neonopolis, Don’t Tell Mama has Open Mic night daily where the staff and patrons alike are invited to perform.
+Don’t Tell Mama: Also tucked away in Neonopolis, Don’t Tell Mama hosts an Open Mic night daily where the staff and patrons alike are invited to perform.
 Note that Don’t Tell Mama is closed on Mondays.

 Ninja Karaoke: Located in the Las Vegas Arts District, Ninja Karaoke offers a selection of over 150,000 songs, and updates songs offered monthly.
 While Ninja Karaoke serves drinks, guests are encouraged to bring their own food.